-1. Use blades marked for 3450 rpm or higher.

-2. Do not use blades larger than 10 inches in diameter.

-3. Keep blade sharp and clean.

-4. Do not cycle motor switch on and off rapidly; the blade can loosen.

-5. Do not overtighten the blade; the blade collar can be warped.
+- 1. Use blades marked for 3450 rpm or higher. - 2.
+Do not use blades larger than 10 inches in diameter. - 3.
+Keep blade sharp and clean. - 4.
+Do not cycle motor switch on and off rapidly; the blade can loosen. - 5.
+Do not overtighten the blade; the blade collar can be warped.

-Safety Labels on the Radial Arm Saw

-The following labels are on your radial arm saw.
-Locate, read and follow the safety instructions and information contained in these labels.
+Read the following danger labels which appear on the front of the radial arm saw base assembly, motor and saw guard: